VladimirSiv/VladimirSiv.github.io/_posts/2022-01-01-dicom-file-processing.md

 ---
 title: "DICOM File Processing"
 page_title: "DICOM File Processing"
-excerpt: "Using DICOM open source libraries to process DICOM files"
+excerpt: "Discover how to handle and process DICOM files.
+Explore popular free and open-source libraries that can help you develop applications for efficient DICOM processing.
+These tools and libraries make managing medical images much easier and straightforward."
 date: January 1, 2022
 toc: true
 toc_label: "Content"